-The Glasgow Inner Ring Road was planned as an urban motorway route around the city centre.
-Only the North and West flanks were constructed, and today, these carry the M8 motorway through the city.
-The ring road, as constructed, was designed by Scott Wilson Kirkpatrick and outlined in the "Interim Report on the Glasgow Inner Ring Road" published in 1962, however its origins lie in the mid-1940s.
+The Glasgow Inner Ring Road (IRR) was planned as an urban motorway around the city centre.
+Only the North and West flanks were constructed, and today these carry the M8 motorway through the city.
+The IRR corridor, as constructed, was designed by Scott Wilson Kirkpatrick and outlined in the "Interim Report on the Glasgow Inner Ring Road" published in 1962.
+However, its origins lie in the mid-1940s.

 This page considers the evolution of the Inner Ring Road from its initial conception by Glasgow City Engineer Robert Bruce in his "First Planning Report".
 Also considered is the Corporation's 1950s design changes and the detailed proposals outlined in Scott Wilson Kirkpatrick & Partners "Interim Report on the Inner Ring Road" and "A Highway Plan for Glasgow".

 Plans for an IRR around the city were first outlined in the Bruce Report of 1945.
 These were subsequently included within Sir Patrick Abercrombie's Clyde Valley Regional Report of 1949.
 Glasgow City Planners accepted the need for such a route and carried out initial design work throughout the 1950s.
 It was during this time that it was decided that the route should be constructed to urban motorway standards.